sjcockell/mmb8052/practicals/practical_06/practical_06.md

 T-Coffee attempts to overcome this limitation by using local alignments (made with LALIGN) to more accurately construct and weight the guide tree.

+T-Coffee and the version of Muscle we want to use are not compatible with one another, so we are not going to use T-Coffee in the following exercise.

 ### Muscle

 [Muscle](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-113) (multiple sequence alignment by log-expectation) is an *iterative* alignment method.
 Iterative multiple sequence alignment is a similar strategy to progressive alignment, with the key difference that initially aligned sequences can be repeatedly realigned (and so refined) as the alignment is built.